tonyg/racket-rfc6455/README.md

 and then open `client.html` in your favourite browser.
 It should work served directly off the file system.
 Make sure to open your browser's web console to see the effect of the WebSockets communication.

+The example Racket-based WebSockets client program can be run using

+    $ racket -l net/rfc6455/examples/client

 ## Usage Synopsis